florian-beetz/bachelor-thesis/thesis.md

 **To do: Guava JSR305, ArchUnit, Handlebars**

-## Reworking JabRef's Threading Mod
+## Reworking JabRef's Threading Model

 The third iteration of migrating JabRef to Java 9 consisted in reworking parts of its threading model.
 The rework was required because JabRef used the library